the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 **TO DO:** :vertical_traffic_light:

 1) Create a new repo on GitHub called "my-first-binder".
+   - Make sure the repository is **public**, _not private_!
    - Don't forget to initialise with a README!
 2) Create a file called `hello.py` via the web interface with `print("Hello from Binder!")` on the first line and commit to master

+### Why did the repo have to be public?

+<mybinder.org> cannot access private repositories as this would require a secret token.
+The Binder team choose not to take on the responsibility of handling secret tokens as <mybinder.org> is a public service and proof of technological concept.
+If accessing private repositories is a feature you/your team need, we advise that you look into building your own [BinderHub](https://binderhub.readthedocs.io).

 ## 2. Launch your first repo!